Probability of Success for Dual Endpoints (PFS & OS)

 Scenario 2: Alternative Hypothesis & Higher Variance

-In this second scenario, we want:
+In this second example scenario, we want:

 - For the control arm: